ilaygozlan/AI-Crypto-advisor/crypto_AI/README.md

 ## 📄 License

-This project is created for the Moveo coding task demonstration.
+This project is a production-ready AI-powered cryptocurrency advisor application.

 ## 🎯 Future Enhancements